Display a map

 1. Start Qt Creator.

-3. Select the ArcGIS Maps 200.2.0 Qt Quick C++ app project template (or a later version) and click Choose.
+3. In the New Project dialog, in the left frame, under Projects, select ArcGIS.
+Then select the ArcGIS Maps 200.6.0 Qt Quick C++ app project template (or a later version) and click Choose.
+This will launch the template wizard.

 Set your API key